Why Do Dogs Eat Garbage And How Can We Stop It?

 The easiest thing to do is to keep your garbage bins and bags behind a dog-proof cupboard door!
 Hide it!
 Out of temptations way.

-Seems a no brainer, but some dogs can even work out how to use the pedal….so be warned!
+Seems like a no-brainer, but some dogs can even work out how to use the pedal….so be warned!